 Whats the price for participating

-The basic contribution for journey and berth is Danish Crowns 220,00 - per day. per. person)
+The basic contribution for the journey, boat and berth is Danish Crowns 220,00 - per day. per. person)

-Plus expenses for: Food, beverage and fuel between Danish Crowns 15-2500 per month. depending on the chosen leg and diesel consuming.
+Plus expenses for: Food, beverage and fuel between Danish Crowns 15-2500 per month. depending on the chosen leg and fuel consuming.
 If paid on the ship, it works in the local currency or in U.S. dollars.
-Children under 12 years staying with their parents i 1 cabin pay Danish Crowns 50 per day and half food and diesel.

 Not used crew basis contribution will be refunded only if: The Captain/owner chose to interrupt/terminate the trip, for reasons responsible to Captain/owner or in the case of force majeure, and if we have too less crew to proceed (which is very unlikely).